tylerhimes/tylerhimes.github.io/_posts/2023-04-27-enhancing-targeting-accuracy.md

 plt.title(f"Feature Selection using RFECV \n Optimal number of features is {optimal_feature_count} (at score of {round(max(fit.cv_results_['mean_test_score']),4)})") plt.tight_layout() plt.show()
 ```

 <br>
-This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.9472) is when we include six of our original input variables - although there isn't much difference in predictive performance between using three variables through to eight variables - and this syncs with what we saw in the Random Forest section above where only three of the input variables scored highly when assessing Feature Importance & Permutation Importance.
+This creates the below plot which shows us that the highest cross-validated classification accuracy (0.9472) is when we include six of our original input variables - although there isn't much difference in predictive performance between using three variables through to eight variables - and this syncs with what we saw in the **Random Forest** section above where only three of the input variables scored highly when assessing **Feature Importance** and **Permutation Importance**.

-The variables that have been dropped are *total_items* and *credit score* - we will continue on with the remaining six!
+The variables that have been dropped are `total_items` and `credit score` - we will continue on with the remaining six!

 <br>
 ![alt text](/img/posts/knn-feature-selection-plot.png "KNN Feature Selection Plot")